zant/ost/README.md

 ### lox

-a small parser for lox
+a small parser for lox, from the crafting interpreters book